Connections between Richardson-Gaudin States, Perfect-Pairing, and Pair Coupled-Cluster Theory: Introduction

-In a previous paper, \cite{johnson:2024b} it was demonstrated that DOCI can be reduced to single-reference Epstein-Nesbet perturbation theory (ENPT) \cite{epstein:1926,nesbet:1955} built from eigenvectors of the reduced Bardeen-Cooper-Schrieffer (BCS) Hamiltonian,\cite{cooper:1956,bardeen:1957a,bardeen:1957b} the so-called Richardson-Gaudin (RG) states.\cite{richardson:1963,richardson:1964,richardson:1965,gaudin:1976} The term ``reduced'' indicates that all interaction terms are identical, making the model exactly solvable, whereas the full BCS Hamiltonian does not admit an exact solution.
-BCS Hamiltonians with factorizable interactions are also exactly solvable.\cite{ibanez:2009,dunning:2010,dukelsky:2011,vanraemdonck:2014,claeys:2015,claeys:2016} In this manuscript, we will first show that the reduced BCS Hamiltonian can be simplified to a form describing bonding/antibonding pairs of orbitals.
+In a previous paper, \cite{johnson:2024b} it was demonstrated that DOCI can be reduced to single-reference Epstein-Nesbet perturbation theory (ENPT) \cite{epstein:1926,nesbet:1955} built from eigenvectors of the reduced Bardeen-Cooper-Schrieffer (BCS) Hamiltonian,\cite{cooper:1956,bardeen:1957a,bardeen:1957b} the so-called Richardson-Gaudin (RG) states.\cite{richardson:1963,richardson:1964,richardson:1965,gaudin:1976} In this manuscript, we will first show that the reduced BCS Hamiltonian can be simplified to a form describing bonding/antibonding pairs of orbitals.
 PP emerges as an eigenvector of the simplified model, while the other eigenvectors provide a basis for PP's orthogonal complement.
 Weak correlation, in the PP picture, can then be accounted for systematically in a single-reference approach.
 In particular, it will be demonstrated that the corresponding second-order ENPT (EN2) PP corrected energy is near-equivalent to its pCCD counterpart.